The Second Session of the 55th Legislature

 - HB 370 – Criminal Record Expungement Act

-A bill that would remove criminal history questions from initial job applications in the private sector is headed to the governor’s desk.
+This bill removes criminal history questions from initial job applications in the private sector is headed to the governor’s desk.
 Under the new bill, private employers may take prior convictions into consideration after an initial review of the job application and a discussion of employment.
 See https://www.kob.com/politics-news/ban-the-box-bill-sent-to-new-mexico-governor/5276417/ for complete article.